connergdavis/secure-ubuntu-server/index.md

 **Network Time Protocol** uses global servers to update system time.
 Servers rely on accurate system time.

+*Note: NTP requires a port to be open, which is specified in Chapter 3: Firewall.*

 ### Edit `/etc/ntp.conf`

 Optionally, make the changes by commenting out lines beginning with `server` or `pool`, and add `pool pool.ntp.org iburst` to the end on a new line.